-- Candidate consults with his or her graduate program advisor to determine eligibility for credit options, including concurrent enrollment. - Candidate completes appropriate USW forms, a written request, and any documentation required to assist in determining whether the request can be approved.
-These documents must be delivered to the graduate program advisor. - The advisor, dean and/or other graduate faculty review the request and either accept or deny the request.
-Form is completed and copy placed in candidate's permanent file in the Graduate Records Office. - Academic advisor or Dean contacts the candidate with a decision.
-Copies are sent to the Registrar, Provost, Dean of the School of Education (SOE), and to the candidate's permanent file in the Graduate Records Office.
+- Candidate consults with his or her graduate advisor to determine eligibility for credit options, including concurrent enrollment. - Candidate completes appropriate USW forms, a written request, and any documentation required to assist in determining whether the request can be approved.
+These documents must be delivered to the graduate advisor. - The advisor, dean and/or other graduate faculty review the request and either accept or deny the request.
+Form is completed and copy placed in candidate's permanent file in the Office of the Registrar. - Graduate advisor contacts the candidate with a decision.
+Copies are sent to the Registrar, Provost, Dean of the School of Education (SOE), and to the candidate's permanent file in the Office of the Registrar.